loopy750/SRT-Stats-Monitor/README.md

 NOTE: If updating from a previous version !!!

-This program does not modify 'config.ini', it only reads it. v0.9.6 has two additional features that must be manually added to the [config] section to be enabled:
+This program does not modify 'config.ini', it only reads it. v0.9.6 has four additional features that must be manually added to the [config] section to be enabled:

 ```
 SceneLBRDelay=0